 There are a lot of muscles that chip in when it comes to managing forces that occur around the centre of the body as we move.
 Some of them get much more press than others, maybe because of their appearance and closeness to the surface of the body.

-There are some deeper muscles such as the Psoas that do a lot of good work in stabilising the spine, as well as muscles that act in teams to effect the mid section, but for the purposes of today’s blog we’ll look at the at a few that most people have heard of:
+There are some deeper muscles such as the Psoas that do a lot of good work in stabilising the spine, as well as muscles that act in teams to effect the mid section.
+For the purposes of today’s blog we’ll look at the at a few that most people have heard of:

 The Rectus Abdominis (running vertically and often associated with the ‘six pack’), the Abdominal obliques (Which have vertical and horizontal, as well as oblique fibers) and the Transverse Abdominis, with a mainly horizontal orientation.

-When we turn our attention to a particular group of muscles, a good place to start is to look at where they start and finish.
+When we turn our attention to a particular group of muscles, a good place to start is to look at where on the body they start and finish.